 Take some time to read through some of our critical essays on vegan feminism.
-We do our best to make complex theory accessible using real world examples and limited academic jargon.
-Also check out our vegan feminist history timeline to explore some of the important milestones and contributions by women in our movement.
+We do our best to make complex theory accessible using real-world examples and limited academic jargon.
+Also, you should check out our vegan feminist history timeline to explore some of the important milestones and contributions by women in our movement.

 Take it to the next level and explore some recommended readings by other vegan feminist scholars.
 Not into reading or lack the time to?
 Try watching some lectures and films by influential radical feminists in the field or some interviews with Vegan Feminist Network’s founder, Corey Wrenn.
-If you really want to dig deep, we have developed a series of vegan feminist lectures which vary in length from 1 to 10 weeks.
-Another great tip: follow your favorite anti-oppression organizations on social media platforms to keep up to date on current events and to keep the learning process flowing.
+Then, if you really want to dig deep, we have developed a series of vegan feminist lectures which vary in length from 1 to 10 weeks.
+Another great tip: follow your favorite anti-oppression organizations on social media platforms.
+This will help you keep up to date on current events.
+Furthermore, it helps you keep the learning process flowing.
 Make an effort to subscribe to topics you know least about.

 2. Disrupt Oppression

 Feel as though you’ve got a grasp on the theory?
 Do you feel reasonably sure you can spot oppression?
 Great!
 Put those skills into action!
 When you witness oppressive behavior, do your best to disrupt it (if you can do so safely).
 Vegan feminist disruption is explicitly non-violent.
 Use your communication skills respectfully to identify and draw attention to the problem.
 Hold others accountable for their actions by “calling them in” (or, if that doesn’t work, by calling them out).
 Additionally, be a good ally.
 Support those who are marginalized, because discrimination can be alienating.
 Believe victims and survivors and offer solidarity.
 Remember that sometimes the best way to disrupt the status quo is to be quiet!
 Giving marginalized persons the space to speak, breathe, and just be is an important source of support and empowerment.